ArticySoftware/Articy3DemoProjectForUnreal-ManiacManfred/README.md

 Before you can start you need to make sure you have all the additional applications and projects downloaded:

 * Unreal Engine 4.20.x
-* articy:draft 3.1.16 preview version, which you can get [here](https://www.nevigo.com/download/ad3/Setup_ArticyDraft_Release_3.1.16.33993.exe)
+* articy:draft 3.1.16 or higher
 * The "Maniac Manfred" articy:draft demo project, which you can get [here](https://www.nevigo.com/redirect/Manfred.Articy)

-You only need articy:draft and the articy:draft Maniac Manfred project, if you want to make changes to the project and export them to see how the Unreal project and the plugin behaves.
+You only need the articy:draft Maniac Manfred project, if you want to make changes to the project and export them to see how the Unreal project and the plugin behaves.

 # Overview